schlezes/vue-app-food/README.md

 With dairy, the popular position among food combination experts agree that a dairy product should always be consumed by itself and with nothing else.

-At this point, the single click on the dairy returns the app to a non responsive further click event.

-And, the is waiting for a click event on the start over button.
+At this point, the single click on the dairy returns the app to a non responsive further click event until a click event on the start over button.

 Going further,